unahouExosite/docs/portals/README.md

 * `"dataSources"` is an array of data source IDs a device has.

-    * `<data-source-id-N>` is a 40 character hex string representing the data source's RID in the One Platform
+    * `<data-source-rid-N>` is a 40 character hex string representing the data source's RID in the One Platform

 * `"info"` is an client object documented in the [remote procedure call documentation](https://github.com/exosite/docs/tree/master/rpc#info).
 But only aliases, basic, description, key, shares, subscribers, tagged and tags are exposed.